corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/reset.md

 1. Delete the `<project-root-dir>/workspace` directory and its contents.

-   You should now be able to run all CorDapp Template Gradle tasks again.
+   You should now be able to run all CorDapp template Gradle tasks again.
 These tasks download the Corda cluster software and recreate all of the temporary files, as required.